In this article:

 β Are acorns, chestnuts, and mushrooms really dangerous for dogs?

 Yes β and this is often underestimated.
 Acorns contain tannin (tannic acid) which can damage the liver and kidneys.
-Horse chestnuts contain saponins and glycosides which are poisonous and can cause intestinal obstruction if swallowed.
-Mushrooms can be highly toxic β some deadly even in small amounts.
-A lot is hidden in autumn leaves that we don't even see.
+Horse chestnuts contain saponins and glycosides which are toxic and can cause intestinal obstruction if swallowed.
+Mushrooms can be highly poisonous β some are deadly even in small amounts.
+A lot hides in the autumn leaves that we don't even see.

-β My dog ate something on the walk.
+β My dog ate something on a walk.
 What should I do?

 Stay calm, observe.
-In case of symptoms like vomiting, diarrhea, trembling, staggering or weakness, go to the vet immediately.
+In case of symptoms such as vomiting, diarrhea, trembling, staggering, or weakness, go to the vet immediately.
 When in doubt, it's better to go once too often than too rarely.
 Especially with mushrooms: act immediately.

-β When is the stream too cold for swimming in autumn?
+β When is the creek too cold for swimming in autumn?

 β My dog takes forever to dry.
 What helps?

-Microfiber towels β we have five, and they're all wet at the same time in autumn.
-There are also dog coats made of terry cloth or fleece that really help.
-Particularly important: thoroughly dry between the toes, armpits, and ears β moisture collects there which causes skin problems.
+Microfiber towels β we have five, and they are all wet at the same time in autumn.
+There are also dog bathrobes made of terry cloth or fleece that really help.
+Especially important: thoroughly dry between the toes, armpits, and ears β moisture collects there, which causes skin problems.

 β Are ticks still active in autumn?

-Yes β as long as temperatures don't consistently drop below zero, ticks are active.
+Yes β as long as temperatures do not continuously drop below freezing, ticks are active.
 Autumn with mild weather is classic tick season.
-Check after every walk, especially head, neck, armpits, belly, and between the toes.
+Check after every walk, especially the head, neck, armpits, belly, and between the toes.

 β Why do I give my dog zeolite in autumn?

-In autumn, the dog's body is under more stress: coat change costs nutrients, damp ground and leaves bring more mycotoxins (mold toxins), the immune system adjusts.
-Zeolite binds these pollutants in the intestine before they enter the bloodstream β and provides silicon for fur, skin, and connective tissue.
+In autumn, the dog's body is more stressed: coat change costs nutrients, damp ground and leaves bring more mycotoxins (mold toxins), the immune system adjusts.
+Zeolite binds these pollutants in the intestine before they enter the bloodstream β and provides silicon for coat, skin, and connective tissue.
 Daily in food, 0.5% of the food amount.

 Β